mauroyone/Flask-101/README.txt

 An introduction to Bootstrap to make the site more beatiful.

 There are a lot of dependencies that can be founf on the "dependencies.txt" file.

+The db was not included for obvious reasons.
+To recreate it use: flask-sqlalchemy flask-migrate